Weaving I: Beginning Weaving ~ Jan 31-Feb 4, 2011

-Mother and daughter Sue Willingham of The Willingham Weavery and Janet Dawson of The Weaver's Palette are an international, east-meets-west, island to island, border hopping, mother/daughter weaving duo extraordinaire!
+Mother and daughter Sue Willingham of The Willingham Weavery and Janet Dawson of Weaving with Janet Dawson are an international, east-meets-west, island to island, border hopping, mother/daughter weaving duo extraordinaire!
 They live on opposites coasts of two different countries but visit one another as often as possible and, due to the wonders of the interwebs (and a couple of webcams and hands free phones), they weave “together” almost as much as if they lived down the road.
 The two of them live and breathe to weave and are often in consultation with one another on projects, on teaching, and on life in general.

-Collectively, Janet and Sue represent almost 30 years of weaving and teaching experience.
+Together Janet and Sue represent over 40 years of weaving and teaching experience.
 Their shared enthusiasm for their craft will inspire you and their mother/daughter antics will entertain you while their breadth of teaching experience and subtle (or not so subtle) differences in approach and technique provide you with a solid foundation of weaving theory and skills that will enable you to weave confidently on your own for years to come.

-With detailed instructions and step by step guidance, Sue and Janet lead students through the process of planning a project, winding a warp, and dressing a floor loom from front to back.
+With detailed instructions and step by step guidance, Sue and Janet lead students through the process of planning a project, winding a warp, and dressing a floor loom.
 Students will have lots of time at the loom each day to learn and practice good weaving techniques and to explore plain weave, twill and basket weave under the guidance of two attentive and experienced instructors.

 Each day will also include discussions and demonstrations covering a variety of basic weaving information, skills and techniques, such as record keeping, suggestions for accuracy in dressing the loom and while weaving, the difference between different types of looms, choosing yarns and setts, and much more.